-Child Care Center Director

-Child Care Center Teacher

-Teacher Aide/Assistant

-Child Care Center Teacher Assistant

-Recreation Aide or Program Leader
+Child Care Center Director Child Care Center Teacher Teacher Aide/Assistant Child Care Center Teacher Assistant Recreation Aide or Program Leader Substitute Teacher

-Substitute Teacher

 Admission Requirements: In addition to the admission requirements established by the College, entry into this curriculum requires a high school diploma or the equivalent.
 Students with academic weaknesses, as determined by the College's placement test, can correct these weaknesses by enrolling in Developmental Studies.
-Entry into the Associate of Applied Science Degree program in Early Childhood Education also requires the following:
+Entry into the

+Associate of Applied Science Degree program in Early Childhood Education also requires the following:

-- A personal interview with a representative of the Early Childhood Education Department. - Special Requirement: Students who wish to enroll in the Early Childhood Education curriculum with the objective of obtaining employment in early childhood education settings are advised that excellent moral character is generally considered prerequisite to such employment.
-Background investigations will be conducted by employing agencies to confirm that potential employees have not been convicted of a crime involving moral turpitude or any felony.
+- 1. A personal interview with a representative of the Early Childhood Education Department. - 2.
+Special Requirement: Students who wish to enroll in the Early Childhood Education curriculum with the objective of obtaining employment in early childhood education settings are advised that excellent moral character is generally considered prerequisite to such employment.
+Background investigations will be conducted by employing agencies to confirm that potential employees have not been convicted of a crime involving moral turpitude or any - 3.
+Program placed students must present documentation of a negative Tuberculosis screening.